 Avoiding uncertainty, animosity and high costs

-Understandably, people who are getting married or who are already married do not want to consider the possibility that their marriage may end.
+Understandably, people who are getting married or who are already married do not like to think that their marriage may end.
 However, there are those who take a pragmatic approach and agree to detail in a document how their finances shall be dealt with in the event they were to go their separate ways.

 Why do they do this?
 It’s often because they’re seeking to avoid the uncertainty, animosity and high costs that can follow if there is no such agreement in place.

-Furthermore, more people are getting married in later life, when they have each built up wealth prior to their relationship.
-They may want their grown-up children to receive their wealth, without the fear of it passing automatically to their new spouse should the marriage fail.
+Many people marry in later life, when they have built up wealth prior to their relationship.
+They may have already experienced a relationship breakdown and don’t want to experience the same uncertainty and turmoil again, regarding the division of finances.
+They may also want their children from a previous relationship to receive their wealth, without the fear of it passing automatically to their new spouse.